wayneweicheng/de_elt_datalake_iceberg/PRD.md

 ## Step 2: Data Lake Storage Setup with Iceberg

-In this step, we'll set up our GCS buckets and configure Apache Iceberg to work with GCS as the storage backend.
+In this step, we'll set up our S3 buckets and configure Apache Iceberg to work with AWS Glue Data Catalog as the metadata store.

 ## Solution Architecture Diagram